th7mo/th7mo.com/linux-workflow.md

 ## Applications

 Prefer applications available in the Debian repository over anything else.
-When the Debian repository does not have a specific application, a [flatpak](/flatpak.md) packaged application is a good alternative.
+When the Debian repository does not provide a specific application, a [flatpak](/flatpak.md) packaged application is a good alternative.